bighippo999/bit-gf-submitter/readme.txt

 == Changelog ==

+= 0.5.2 =
+* FIX: Remove space from the end of shippingCompany field.
+* UPDATE: Update tested upto version info.

 = 0.5.1 =
 * FIX: Added logic to check that the GF (Ready to Export) and GF (Awaiting Dispatch) queues are present before processing.
 * Fixes a fault where stores earliest orders were returned when the status is not valid when searching for orders to process.